mecid/mecid.github.io/_posts/2024-05-15-discovering-app-features-with-tipkit-rules.md

 }
 ```

+> To learn more about the basics of the TipKit framework, take a look at my ["Discovering app features with TipKit.
+Basics."](/2024/05/07/discovering-app-features-with-tipkit-basics/) post.

 #### Rules
 Let's move forward by discussing another concept of the TipKit framework: rules and parameters.
 The TipKit framework provides the **#Rule** macro, which allows us to define dynamic rules based on the app state.